Upgrading your ReadMe CLI to rdme@10

 flag.
 It now defaults tostable

-(i.e., your main ReadMe project version). -
+(i.e., your main ReadMe project version).
+This flag has also been renamed to--branch

-flag has been renamed to--slug
+flag has been removed in favor of--slug

 Read more in the

-openapi upload
+rdme openapi upload

-Updated 5 days ago
+Updated 3 days ago